fieldtrip/website/reference.md

 A complete overview with all configuration options is available in the [configuration index](/configuration).

-Note that this reference documentation is identical to the help text that is displayed in MATLAB when you type "help functionname".
+Note that this reference documentation is identical to the help text that is displayed in MATLAB when you type `help functionname`.

 ## Description of the data structures